Is the Hard-Label Cryptanalytic Model Extraction Really Polynomial?: Cross-Layer Extraction for Persistent Neurons

 \subsubsection{Experimental Verification.}

-We experimentally verified the unified consistent algorithm to estimate the number of \intersectionspaces required to pass the consistency check with high confidence.
-We used a trained model on the MNIST dataset.
-Assuming that the 4th layer contains persistent and dead neurons, we performed cross-layer extraction using \intersectionpoints in the 5th layer.
+We evaluated the unified consistency algorithm experimentally to estimate the number of \intersectionspaces required to pass the consistency check with high confidence, using models trained on MNIST.
+We assume the 4th layer contains persistent and dead neurons and performed cross-layer extraction from \intersectionpoints in the 5th layer.

-\Cref{tab:prob_consistent_crosslayer} summarizes the experimental results regarding the accuracy of the unified consistent algorithm in the cross-layer extraction.
-Note that this algorithm always returns ``true'' when all \intersectionspaces are consistent.
-Therefore, the accuracy is evaluated based on the true negative rate, where inconsistent inputs are truly detected as inconsistent.
-To generate inconsistent inputs, we prepared a set of consistent \intersectionspaces and replaced one with an inconsistent one.
-We repeatedly applied the unified consistent algorithm and counted the number of true negatives over 1000 random samples.

-Once a high-confidence consistent set is identified, we can efficiently expand it by adding new \intersectionspace and checking for consistency.
-Although fewer hidden units require more \intersectionspaces to achieve reliable consistency checks, our experiments suggest that four \intersectionspaces are sufficient in many cases.
-Thus, the complexity is at most $\binom{n}{4}$, where $n$ denotes the total number of \intersectionspaces.
+\Cref{fig:unified} summarizes the experimental results regarding the distinguishability between consistent and inconsistent sets by \texttt{IsUnifiedConsistent}.
+We generated 1000 random consistent and inconsistent sets and applied the unified consistency algorithm.
+For an inconsistent set, we used a set of consistent \intersectionspaces, replacing one of them with an inconsistent \intersectionspace.

+We observe that three \intersectionspaces are sufficient to distinguish consistent and inconsistent sets for the models with 128 or 256 hidden units.
+Even for the model with 64 hidden units, four \intersectionspaces are sufficient.
+Our experiment suggests that at most one inconsistent \intersectionspace significantly changes the output of the unified consistency algorithm.
+Therefore, once a high-confidence consistent set is identified, we can efficiently expand it by adding a new \intersectionspace and checking for consistency.

+\paragraph{Time Complexity.} A pairwise unified consistency algorithm can distinguish consistent and inconsistent pairs to a limited extent, but it lacks sufficient distinguishability when the number of hidden units is small.
+We recommend first identifying a high-confidence pair or triple, and then expand the set one by one.
+When we initially search over triples, the expected complexity is $O(n^3)$.

+The complexity of the unified consistency algorithm itself is slightly higher than that of the conventional consistency algorithm.
+Specifically, the main difference lies in solving a generalized eigenvalue problem instead of a standard eigenvalue problem.
+These theoretical complexities are equivalent, while the generalized eigenvalue problem is slower by a constant factor than the eigenvalue problem for matrices of the same size.